lj3954/quickemu-rs/README.md

 ## Usage

-Usage information is contained within the [project's wiki](https://github.com/lj3954/quickemu-rs/wiki).
-Please refer to it for more information.
+Usage information is contained within the [**project's wiki**](https://github.com/lj3954/quickemu-rs/wiki).
+Please refer to it for more information, including how to configure quickemu.

 ## Licensing